-Feral hogs can be an infestation that inflicts many millions of dollars on pasture land, farm land and water sheds across the U.S. Hogs are responsible for many a ruined deer hunt as well and can sometimes ruin a hunting area.
+Feral hogs can be an infestation that inflicts many millions of dollars of damage on pasture land, farm land and water sheds across the U.S. Hogs are responsible for many a ruined deer hunt as well and can sometimes ruin a hunting area.

-In response to this threat, we shoot them onsite, shoot them from helicopters, we trap them, we snare them and we are even trying to sterilize them!
+In response to this threat, we shoot them on-sight, shoot them from helicopters, we trap them, we snare them and we are even trying to sterilize them!
 Despite our best efforts, their populations continue to grow.
 If you can beat’em … EAT’EM!